xiix0/scam/README.md

-The human race is a race of cowards; and I am not only marching in that procession but carrying a banner.
-		-- Mark Twain
+Life is to you a dashing and bold adventure.